Integrable systems, toric degenerations and Okounkov bodies

 \begin{Ex} Let $X$ be a curve and let $p$ be a smooth point on $X$.
 Then defines a valuation.
 More generally, if $X$ is an $n$-dimensional variety, a choice of a coordinate system at a smooth point $p$ on $X$ gives a valuation on $\c(X)$ with one-dimensional leaves. \end{Ex}

 \begin{Ex} Generalizing Example~\ref{ex-Grobner-val} further, we can construct a valuation out of a flag of subvarieties in $X$.
-More specifically, let be a sequence of closed irreducible subvarieties of $X$ such that $\dim_\c(X_k) = n-k$ for $0 \leq k \leq n$, and assume $X_k$ is a normal subvariety of $X_{k-1}$ for $0<k\leq n$.
-Such a sequence is called a {\it sequence of normal subvarieties} (or a {\it normal Parshin point}) on the variety $X$.
-A collection $u_1, \ldots, u_n$ of rational functions on $X$ is a {\it system of parameters} about such a sequence if for each $k$, ${u_k}_{|X_k}$ is a rational function on $X_k$ which is not identically zero and which has a zero of first order on the hypersurface $X_{k+1}$.
-By the normality assumption above, such a system of parameters always exists.
+More specifically, let be a sequence of closed irreducible subvarieties of $X$ such that $\dim_\c(X_k) = n-k$ for $0 \leq k \leq n$, and assume $X_{k}$ is non-singular along $X_{k+1}$ for $0 \leq k < n$ (i.e. the local ring $\mathcal{O}_{X_{k}, X_{k+1}}$ is regular).
+Such a sequence of subvarieties is sometimes called a \emph{Parshin point} on the variety $X$.
+A collection $u_1, \ldots, u_n$ of rational functions on $X$ is a {\it system of parameters} about such a sequence if for each $k$, ${u_k}_{|X_k}$ is a rational function on $X_k$ which is not identically zero and which has a zero of first order on the hypersurface $X_{k+1}$ (in other words the image of $u_k$ is a generator of the maximal ideal of $\mathcal{O}_{X_k, X_{k+1}}$).
+By the non-singularity assumption above, such a system of parameters always exists.
 Given a sequence of normal subvarieties and a system of parameters $u_1, \ldots, u_n$, we can define a valuation $v$ on $\c(X)$ with one-dimensional leaves and values in $\z^n$ as follows.